cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 **Resource Tenant & Home Tenant**: In scenarios where guest users are involved the **resource tenant** hosts the M365 target resources that the guest user is accessing.
 The **home tenant** is the one that hosts the guest user's identity.

-**BOD 25-01 Requirement**: This indicator means that policy is required under CISA BOD 25-01
+**BOD 25-01 Requirement**: This indicator means that the policy is required under CISA BOD 25-01.

-**Automated Check**: This indicator means that the policy can be automatically checked via ScubaGear
+**Automated Check**: This indicator means that the policy can be automatically checked via ScubaGear.

 **Configurable**: This indicator means that the policy can be customized via config file.